Awesome Shodan Search Queries

 Example: Tesla PowerPack Charging Status

-Electric Vehicle Chargers πŸ”Ž β†’
+Electric Vehicle Chargers πŸ”Ž β†’arrow-up-right

-Maritime Satellites πŸ”Ž β†’
+Maritime Satellites πŸ”Ž β†’arrow-up-right

 Example: Maritime Satellites

-Submarine Mission Control Dashboards πŸ”Ž β†’
+Submarine Mission Control Dashboards πŸ”Ž β†’arrow-up-right

 Example: CAREL PlantVisor Refrigeration Units